| Parents fighting’s effect on child | How to reduce the negative effects on children |

 4. Poorly resolved

-Poorly resolved family conflicts can have a negative impact on the marital relationships, parent-child relationship and family functioning13.
+Poorly resolved family conflicts can have a negative impact on marital relationships, parent-child relationship and family functioning13.

 When an argument lacks a good explanation, or contains parent-blaming or child-blaming, the emotional damage to kids can be greater14.